 Operate the door

 This one is obvious, but you’d be surprised how often doors are left unattended, at least in my building.
 I understand that nature calls, but if that happens, at the very least, a doorman should lock the door to the building, or get a porter or someone else to cover.
-And, in this case, residents should own a key to their front door to always have access.
+And, in this case, residents should own a key to their front door always to have access.

 Open the door

-Opening and closing a door all day long probably gets tiresome, but again, a doorman is expected to handle this mundane task.
-Taking a catnap while apartment dwellers struggle with groceries or other packages as they come home from a long workday isn’t exactly part of the job description for concierge.
+Opening and closing a door all day long gets tiresome, but again, a doorman is expected to handle this mundane task.
+Taking a catnap while apartment dwellers struggle with groceries or other packages as they come home from a long workday isn’t exactly part of the job description for a concierge.
 Get off the butt and get to work.

 Know everyone’s name